Celebrate summer with this sweet and tangy Cherry Limeade Layer Cake, inspired by the iconic fizzy beverage from Sonic Drive-In.

 Cherry limeades are nostalgic for me.
 I’ve loved them for ages – since my high school days.
 They always bring back memories of marching band.
 I was drum major my senior year, and a cherry limeade was often my reward after marching and practicing for hours in the blistering sun.
 Maybe someday I’ll digress on that amazing life-changing and very disciplined experience here, but for now I’ll stick to the sweet stuff.
 Sonic Drive In was on the way home from school, and the cold fizzy beverage was like an antidote to the heat and exhaustion.
 I’ve translated those sweet, tangy flavors into a summery cake made for sharing!

 The alternating layers of cherry and lime are doused in simple syrup.
 Cherry syrup for the cherry chip layers, and key lime syrup for the lime layers.
 It gives the cake a damp, almost wet crumb and really turns up the volume on the flavors.

 Baste those cake layers just like a turkey at Thanksgiving!
-Use a lot of syrup for a wet crumb, or a little syrup if you’re looking for a more spongy cake crumb.
+Use all of the syrup for a wet crumb.
 The texture you see here is a result of using all of the syrup.
 This makes the cake layers delicate to stack, so take a little extra care when handling them.
 Making this cake reminds me a lot of my 7UP cake – another beverage inspired confection!